secretuniversity/secret-box-vite-template/README.md

 - launch an instance of `localsecret`
 - build and deploy the secret contract to `localsecret`
+- run unit-tests on the secret contract
 - instantiate the secret contract
-- install dependencies and launch the frontend using Vite
+- install app dependencies and launch the frontend using Vite

 # Creating a Secret Box